Practical guide on preparing for e-invoicing regulations

 There's a possibility to seize competitive advantage by acting quickly and taking a more holistic approach beyond individual mandates.

-Furthermore, a mandate should be seen as an opportunity to automate and digitalize your company’s financial processes.
+Furthermore, a mandate should be seen as an opportunity to automate and digitalize your company’s invoicing and financial processes.
 By not only doing the minimum for complying with the mandate requirements and instead taking a more holistic approach, an e-invoicing mandate can be turned from a threat to an opportunity.
 Improved AP and AR automation and increased efficiency can help your company to be more agile and even ahead of competition.

 Hence, we recommend looking for a partner that is committed and reliable but also flexible.
 In the midst of changes, ability to act quickly with enough resources is important.
 That also includes the access to partners that can support with ERP side.
 At Heeros, we collaborate closely with OpenText.